 Oct.
 12, 2018.

 It’s a jungle out there for loan officers and realtors.
-Not only is the social media landscape (and algorithm) always changing, but it’s hard to find an effective social strategy that will generate the most leads in the least amount of time.
+Not only is Facebook for realtors (and the algorithm) always changing, but it’s hard to find an effective social strategy that will generate the most leads in the least amount of time.

 You can start your social media game strong by learning how to leverage and acquire more free leads in our three-part series: The Ultimate Real Estate Social Media Guide Part 1, Part 2, and Part 3.
 Once you’ve mastered the basics and some of the more advanced steps outlined in our free guide, you can test drive the tactic we used to get 19,000 Facebook likes in one minute.

 Need more prequalified buyer referrals?
 Become a Cornerstone Realtor Partner and connect with a loan officer near you.

 Why creating engaging social content generates free leads fast

 Brands aiming to be noticed on social must pay attention to trending topics and find ways to apply the trends to their respective industry.
 Buzzsumo’s 2018 Content Trends Report shows that in the last few years alone, social competition has greatly increased.
 Social shares dropped 50 percent from 2015 to 2017, and changes in the Facebook algorithm cut down on the amount of organic traffic referral and engagement for brands and publishers.

 With more competition for your audience, sharper social strategies are needed to get noticed.
 A good example can be seen in our recent response to the head-scratching IHOP name change.
 After we saw the news, we tailored the trend to our industry and leveraged more than 19,000 likes in one minute.

 - Cornerstone’s Social Media Coordinator watches trending items on Twitter daily.

 - She jumped on the IHOP name change, adapted it to our industry, and worked with our marketing team to turn content around quickly.